Matt Taibbi: Useful Idiots

 In August 2019, Taibbi launched a political podcast, Useful Idiots, co-hosted with Katie Halper and released through Rolling Stone.
 The podcast has since featured interviews with various guests including Liz Franczak, Andre Damon, David Dayen, Cornel West, Glenn Greenwald, and Aaron Maté.

-In March 2021, Taibbi announced that Useful Idiots would no longer be released by Rolling Stone and would be moving to Substack.
-With a few changes in program support staff, it is published by Substack as both audio and video that features both a free subscription and a paid subscription.
+In March 2021, Taibbi announced that Useful Idiots would no longer be released by Rolling Stone and would be self-published.
+With a few changes in program support staff, it is published as both audio and video that features both a free subscription and a paid subscription.

-In January 2022, he announced a sabbatical leave to write a book.
-In his absence friend of the show Aaron Maté will fill in for him.
+In January 2022, he announced a sabbatical leave to write a book, and that in his absence, Maté would fill in for him.